The Secret To A Long and Healthy Life

 As it turned out, though, it wasn’t long before I heard those words again.

-“It’s the secret to a long and healthy life.”
+Purple potato ice cream: the secret to a long and healthy life

 This time, I braced myself, but I needn’t have worried.
 Bubblegum-coloured ice cream waited in neat spheres on top of cones.